Eye floaters, flashes and spots

 What leads to vitreous detachments in the first place?

-As the eye develops, the vitreous gel fills the inside of the back of the eye and presses against the retina and attaches to the surface of the retina.
+As the eye develops, the vitreous gel fills the inside of the back of the eye and presses against and attaches to the surface of the retina.
 Over time, the vitreous becomes more liquefied in the centre.
-This sometimes means that the central, more watery vitreous cannot support the weight of the heavier, more peripheral vitreous gel.
+This sometimes means that the central, more watery vitreous cannot support the weight of the heavier vitreous gel around the periphery.
 The peripheral vitreous gel then collapses into the central, liquefied vitreous, detaching from the retina.

 It's estimated that more than half of all people will have a PVD by age 80.
 Thankfully, most of these vitreous detachments do not lead to a torn or detached retina.